xiaoh/DAFI/docs/_source/tutorial_diffusion.rst

 Diffusion Model Files
 ^^^^^^^^^^^^^^^^^^^^^

-Below is an overview of the files required to run the data assimilation for diffusion model in DA-Inv.
+Below is an overview of the files required to run the data assimilation for diffusion model in DAFI.
 The required files are listed below.

 ==================   =============================  =============================
 **File Type**        **File Name**                  **Directory**